tanthanh85/network-automation-course/modules/02_concurrency/theory.md

 **Concurrency** is about making your script work on many things at the same time, even if it's just one computer doing the work.
 It's like a chef juggling multiple dishes: they might chop vegetables for one, then stir another, then check the oven for a third.
 They're making progress on all of them, not just one.

 **Why is this important for Network Automation?**
 Network tasks often involve a lot of "waiting" (e.g., waiting for a device to respond, waiting for a file to transfer).
 If your script can do other useful things *while* it's waiting, it becomes much faster and more efficient.
+This is especially true when you need to:
+*   **Connect to many network devices:** Fetching configurations, checking status, or pushing updates to dozens or hundreds of routers and switches.
+*   **Collect logs or monitor in real-time:** Periodically gathering data from multiple sources to identify issues or track performance.

 *   **1.1 Concurrency vs. Parallelism: What's the Difference?**